SixArm/topics/topics/project-management-guide-introduction/index.md

 ## Who is this for?

-People should read this primer if they want to learn quickly about project management concepts, and how these concepts are practiced in companies today.
+People should read this guide if they want to learn quickly about project management concepts, and how these concepts are practiced in companies today.

 ### For project managers

-For project managers, this primer is intending to summarize and distill many of your daily concepts and terminology.
-For you, the value of the primer is in being able to quickly and easily teach stakeholders about your project management concepts.
-For example, if you want to use a particular technique such as PDCA or OODA or DMAIC with your project stakeholders, then you can quickly and easily direct the stakeholders to this primer and its relevant topic pages, as one aspect of your communications.
+For project managers, this guide is intending to summarize and distill many of your daily concepts and terminology.
+For you, the value of the guide is in being able to quickly and easily teach stakeholders about your project management concepts.
+For example, if you want to use a particular technique such as PDCA or OODA or DMAIC with your project stakeholders, then you can quickly and easily direct the stakeholders to this guide and its relevant topic pages, as one aspect of your communications.
 You can freely excerpt, remix, and share these pages with your coworkers.

 ### For project stakeholders

-For people who work with projects, this primer is intending to bring you up to speed quickly and easily, so you can work better together with your project team, your project managers, and your other project stakeholders.
+For people who work with projects, this guide is intending to bring you up to speed quickly and easily, so you can work better together with your project team, your project managers, and your other project stakeholders.
 When you know the right terminology, then you're better-able to share information, collaborate, and create the working relationships that you value.

 ### For students

-For students and educators, this primer is a snapshot of industry techniques and practices that can help bridge the gap between academic studies, such as computer science studies, and industry jobs, such as computer programming jobs.
+For students and educators, this guide is a snapshot of industry techniques and practices that can help bridge the gap between academic studies, such as computer science studies, and industry jobs, such as computer programming jobs.
 If students are able to learn what's in this book, they will have a big advantage when they go for job interviews for roles that involve project management.

 ## Why am I creating this?